pijushcs/LogDumperLib/src/Readme.md

 The interface the client should use and defines the required methods to be implemented.

 > <b>LogDumperImpl:</b>
-The default implementation fo the LogDumper that takes care of the backgrond workog logging.
+The default implementation fo the LogDumper that takes care of the backgrond work of async logging.

 > <b>Constants:</b>
 The class has a few Constants and Enums.